pi43r/conversations-with-computers/Chapters/04_Co-Intelligence.md

 *Anatomies of a black box* was a laboratory curated by Bani Brusadin for Matadero Madrid about about mapping contemporary complex systems and infrastructures of exploitation.
 During the month long program we met in video conferences with Vladan Joler and other groups to explore mapping as a form of non-linear storytelling.
 The starting point was the conceptual map ‘Anatomy of an AI system’ [^7] that he created with the researcher Kate Crawford as a case study of the life cycle of an Amazon Echo device, from unearthing the raw materials to its networked software components.

-During the Freeport program we, like most others at the time, have only engaged with each other through our screens.
+During the *Freeport* program we, like most others during continuous lockdowns, have only engaged with each other through our screens.
 In the beginning we decided to look closer into the way we communicate with technological devices.
 First we wanted to place our focus on conversations in natural language—Speaking to computers seems to be an emerging phenomenon which is not quite functional yet.
 After discussions on Signal[^8] and Jitsi[^9] that opened more questions than we could ever answer, we seemed to end up in high dimensional constructions.
 Our thoughts revolved around the heuristic measures of current machine learning models.
 Specifically those dealing with language.
 Large language models, which use texts from the internet to approximate a pattern in word tokens.
 Patterns that can generate endless amounts of coherent sounding text.
 Even though there are many flaws with these models, we wanted to understand how we can use these prediction machines to understand what we were chatting about.
 A traditional approach of text analysis would center around creating graphs and networks from the dataset we have collectively created through our conversations.
 Instead, we chose to mix it up with the pre-existing language model GPT-2 and analyze the output it generates instead.
 These outputs come in the form of a chat log.
 Statistical beings from the hyperspace conversing about mostly nonsensical topics, often getting stuck in repetition.
 We asked ourselves what we could learn about us from these synthetic conversations.

 The interpretation of ourselves through this machine learning lens was straight forward: quite often the patterns of who speaks and what we speak about seemed logical and in line with the conversations we had and our real characters.
 Yet, we know that we are biased towards finding our own images in these generated text blocks.
 The model acts as a parrot that lets us rediscover what we spoke about and creates a distance through which we can interpret our written conversations, as if they were someone else’s.
 The output is not coherent, but this imprecision is what makes reading the generated exchanges attractive.